- Curriculum vitae, including a paragraph on demonstrated leadership qualities.

 Annual Notification of Renewal

-- Renewal for a third year requires approval by the Steering Committee.
-Scholars must obtain a letter of request from their supervisors.
+- To renew for a second year, scholars must obtain a letter of request from their supervisors.
 They should send this, along with their own request for renewal and a summary of their postdoc research, to the Selection Committee at their Israeli university.

 These events include but are not limited to: